Topics included in this article:

 Mobile App

-Note: If you don't see the location you are looking for, filter the results by clicking the 'filter' button at the top right.
+Note: If you can't find the appropriate location, filter the results by tapping the "filter" button in the top right.
+Learn more about managing locations here.

-5. Select the camera connection type: Ethernet
+4. Select Ethernet for the camera connection type.

 Web Console

-1. To register a camera from the web console, go to the "Devices" tab and select "Register Cameras."
+1. To register a camera from the web console, navigate to the "Devices" tab, and click "Register Camera."

 If this is the first camera you are registering, you'll need to add a location first, either during this wizard or by selecting the Locations tab and choosing "Add Location."

-3. Select the location where these cameras will be registered and click "Next."
+3. Select the location where this camera will be registered, and click "Next."

 5. Select which roles will have access to these devices.
 You can choose between no access, view-only access, or full management permissions.

-6. Select a policy to assign to these cameras and click "Next."
+6. Select a policy to assign to these cameras, and click "Next."
 (If you would prefer to have different policies applied to multiple cameras, leave the policy selection blank.)

 7. The final screen will display the QR Registration Code.
 Show this QR Code to any camera that is powered and connected to the internet, and it will register accordingly.